- Annual Enrollment:

 - Degrees Offered:

-- Master of Public Policy, Master of International Development Policy, PhD in Public Policy, Dual Degrees: MPP/JD, MPP/MD, MBA/MPP, Environment: MPP/MEM or MPP/MF.
-(The school also has 500+ undergraduate majors.)
+- Master of Public Policy (MPP), Master of International Development Policy, International Master of Environmental Policy (IMEP), PhD in Public Policy; Dual Degrees: MPP/JD, MPP/MD, MBA/MPP, MPP/MDiv, MPP/Master of Environmental Management or MPP/Master of Forestry.

 - International Students:

 - MPP and IMEP: 2-6 years; MIDP: mid-career professionals

 - International governments; NGOs such as the World Bank, WHO, & UN; nonprofits; business and consulting firms; U.S. federal and state governments.

 - Please see our website for details by program: MPP Program; MIDP Program; PhD Program

 Duke University’s Sanford School of Public Policy is a vibrant intellectual community recognized for its highly motivated people and innovative ideas.
 The school’s timely, relevant research brings many disciplinary perspectives to bear on important issues facing the world, our nation, and our local community.
 Our students, faculty, and alumni share a commitment to using their expertise in service of the greater good.